MicrosoftDocs/ATADocs/ATPDocs/investigate-lateral-movement-path.md

 ## Investigate

 There are multiple ways to use and investigate LMPs.
-In the [!INCLUDE [Product short](includes/product-short.md)] portal, search by entity and then explore by path or activity.
+In the Microsoft 365 Defender portal, search by entity and then explore by path or activity.

 1. From the portal, search for a user or computer.
 Notice if a lateral movement badge was added to an entity profile.
 Badges will only display when an entity is discovered in a potential LMP within the last 48 hours.